- Fixed binding issue.

 - Arm Stay: Allows Control4 to arm the ClareOne panel in Arm Stay mode.
-When the ClareOne panel is armed to Stay any zone configured as Active in Stay in the ClareOne Sensor Management Settings with be armed.
+When the ClareOne panel is armed to Stay, any zone configured as Active in Stay in the ClareOne Sensor Management Settings will be armed.

 - Disarm: Allows Control4 to disarm the ClareOne panel.